medieval-source-book/medieval-source-book.github.io/texts/emare.md

 <p>Line 9 Variations of this line (“That semely ys of sight”) are reiterated throughout the poem and in most cases “that” (who or what is beautiful to look at) has multiple referents.
 Here, an alternative referent is arunde : “Mary, heavenly queen, bear our message in between [heaven and earth] so that it is of gracious appearance.”
 As this grammatical ambiguity might be precisely the point, some instances of this line will retain their ambiguity in translation.</p>
 <p>Line 13 <em>Middle English</em> minstral is a term for professional entertainers, self-employed or working as court functionaries, who would perform as storytellers, musicians, singers, actors, jugglers, and occasionally as servants.</p>
 <p>Line 85 All editions but Rickert omit hyȝte and all editions end the line with a comma.
 White’s diplomatic transcription reads “Syr Tergaunte þt nobyll knyȝt hyȝte”, p.
 327. Rickert puts hyȝte in brackets and adds, “The omission of hyȝte improves the metre; but although the yȝ is blotted, the word is not unmistakingly crossed out by the scribe.
 Kölbing, however, considers it erased (Eng.
 Stud., xv, 248)”, p.
 3 note 5.
 Laskaya and Salisbury omit hyghte in the main text, but add in their apparatus, note 85: “The MS includes the word hyght at the end of the line.
 The word is blotted and, since it disrupts the meter, Kö[lbing] and G[ough] considered it erased.
 Ru[mble], M[ills], and F[rench] &amp; H[ale] all leave the word out; R[ickert] leaves it in.” https://d.lib.rochester.edu/teams/text/laskaya-and-salisbury- middle-english-breton-lays-emare#85.
 I agree with Rickert’s interpretation of the text, as blots are common throughout the manuscript and as hyȝten takes on the grammatical function of a predicate.
 The next line has a full SPO structure; introducing Tergaunte in a full rather than elliptic sentence makes sense from a grammatical point of view, even if it irregularizes the metre.</p>
-<p>Line 86 <em>Two senses of</em> ryghte , adv., would fit in this context: “Suitably for the purpose, well, thoroughly, properly; […],” i.e., as one should present gifts to an emperor, bending the knee, etc.; “sincerely,” i.e., like the emir’s daughter in l.</p>
+<p>Line 86 <em>Two senses of</em> ryghte, adv., would fit in this context: “Suitably for the purpose, well, thoroughly, properly; […],” i.e., as one should present gifts to an emperor, bending the knee, etc.; “sincerely,” i.e., like the emir’s daughter in l.</p>
 <p>110, with no false intentions.
 See https://quod.lib.umich.edu/m/middle-english-dictionary/dictionary/MED37511/ track?counter=4&amp;search_id=11749846.</p>
 <p>Line 89 <em>Rickert notes that</em> was dye <em>(crossed out) precedes</em> pyght in the MS; this is neither rendered in White’s transcription nor commented on by Laskaya and Salisbury.</p>
 <p>Line 94 nakette: the MED’s only quotations for nakette <em>as agate are from</em> Emaré .
 See https://quod.lib.umich.edu/m/ middle-english-dictionary/dictionary/MED29047/track?counter=1&amp;search_id=11382432.
 Laskaya and Salisbury consider “agate,” as explained in note 94: “ Nakette <em>is ‘agate,’ with the</em> n from the definite article allided to the initial vowel.”
 See https://d.lib.rochester.edu/teams/text/laskaya-and-salisbury-middle-english-breton-lays- emare#94.
 Gough agrees (p.
 35).
 Rickert, however, proposes „perhaps (n)achate” (p.
-35, note 4/95) but adds, “[t]he text shows a tendency to write e <em>for</em> a<em>, as:</em> cledde<em>, wesh ,</em> wes ; but ‘Destruction of Troy’ has achatas<em>,</em> Wars of Alexander<em>,</em> acats .
+35, note 4/95) but adds, “[t]he text shows a tendency to write e <em>for</em> a<em>, as:</em> cledde<em>, wesh,</em> wes ; but ‘Destruction of Troy’ has achatas<em>,</em> Wars of Alexander<em>,</em> acats .
 Or, the word may be some derivative (perhaps corrupted) from nacre <em>= mother-of-pearl.</em></p>
-<p>There is also a rare stone <em>echite</em> , but this is more remote phonetically.
+<p>There is also a rare stone <em>echite</em>, but this is more remote phonetically.
 Cf. also Godefroi under <em>nace</em> = cloth of gold.”
 Line 244 refers to the robe shaped from Tergaunte’s gift as “cloth of golde.”
-Historical variations of “pearl” appear closer to <em>nakettes</em> than <em>nacre</em> : the OED lists occurences of “post-classical <em>naccara , nacara</em> mother-of- pearl” in 1295 and 1347, and points to the Italian loan word <em>naqqāra</em> <a href="http://www.oed.com/view/" target="_blank"> from Arabic for kettledrum, which in turn likely relates back to “the technical language of pearlers in the Gulf region.”
+Historical variations of “pearl” appear closer to <em>nakettes</em> than <em>nacre</em> : the OED lists occurences of “post-classical <em>naccara, nacara</em> mother-of- pearl” in 1295 and 1347, and points to the Italian loan word <em>naqqāra</em> <a href="http://www.oed.com/view/" target="_blank"> from Arabic for kettledrum, which in turn likely relates back to “the technical language of pearlers in the Gulf region.”
 See https://</a> www.oed.com/view/ Entry/124778?redirectedFrom=nacre&amp;.
-Compare with the <em>Französisches Etymologisches Wörterbuch</em> vol. 19 col. 137b–138a, which provides a similar etymology for Old French <em>(a)nacaire</em> , It. <em>(g)naccera</em> , Cat. <em>nacra</em> , Sp. <em>nàcara</em> .
+Compare with the <em>Französisches Etymologisches Wörterbuch</em> vol. 19 col. 137b–138a, which provides a similar etymology for Old French <em>(a)nacaire</em>, It. <em>(g)naccera</em>, Cat. <em>nacra</em>, Sp. <em>nàcara</em> .
 The term entered the lexicon in the time of the crusades. https://lecteur-few.atilf.fr/lire/190/137.</p>
 <p>Lines 98–101 “The emperor could not establish visual power over the cloth and was unable to hold his gaze and penetrate the cloth with it.”
 This is due to the stones.
 Stones, in medieval scientific discourse, were believed to possess powers (which may be reflected in the repeated use of myche prise to qualify the stones and is referenced directly by</p>
 <p>the virtues of emeralds, l.
 152).
 Encyclopedias or stone books, called lapidaries, would present virtues which manifest in color, hue, and radiance, and in medicinal, talismanic, and spiritual uses.
 Laskaya and Salisbury, notes 91, 94, 127–130, 139, 152–156 provide some of the cloth’s individual stones’ virtues as accounted for in select lapidaries.
 More important for the meaning of ll.
 99–101 is that a frequent lithic power across various gemstones is their capacity to reflect or even to emit endogenic light.
 By reflecting the emperor’s gaze back and dazzling</p>

 <p>Line 108</p>
 <p>him with blinding light, the stones “refuse” to be discerned and prevent him from reading the lithic mosaic text of lovers recounted in the following lines.
 Thus, they in turn establish power over the emperor.
 Grammatically, l.
 100, “For glysteryng of the ryche ston,” could either explain the preceding or the subsequent line: “The emperor was not able to discern anything on the cloth because of the light emitted/reflected by the stones” or “Because of the light emitted/reflected by the stones, he could not establish visual access.”
 In any case, <em>Emaré</em> emphasizes the emperor’s temporary blindness and attributes it to the stones.</p>
 <p>As medieval manuscripts do not use punctuation, it is unclear whether the following description of the cloth is in the voice of an omniscient narrator or in the voice of Tergaunte, who has brought the gift.
 Laskaya and Salisbury and Rickert indicate that Tergaunte ends his speech here (l.
 108) and speaks again in ll.
 172–177, which would leave the description to the heterodiegetic narrator.
 French and Hale extend his speech to l.
 113. Perkins cautions against “the absolute boundary that modern punctuation creates here, and the point of view that it creates.”
-See “Ekphrasis and Narrative in Emaré and Sir Eglamour of Artois.” <em>Medieval Romance, Medieval Contexts</em> , edited by Rhiannon Purdie, Brewer, 2011.
+See “Ekphrasis and Narrative in Emaré and Sir Eglamour of Artois.” <em>Medieval Romance, Medieval Contexts</em>, edited by Rhiannon Purdie, Brewer, 2011.
 Studies in Medieval Romance, pp. 47–68 (p.
 58).</p>
 <p>Line 109 hethenes means “non-Christian people”.
 From the subsequent ranks (emir, sultan), the place-name Babylon, which could refer to present-day Cairo, and the fact that Muslim-held territories produced, along with Byzantium, the most coveted fabrics and silks to a higher technical and material standard than available in the Latin West, the meaning “Muslim” can be inferred.
 Sicily in turn remained multi-ethnic and multi-religious for centuries after the Muslim (Byzantine) conquest in the ninth century and the Norman (Latin Christian) conquest in the twelfth century.
 Note that the poem uses two different terms, hethen <em>for the princess but</em> Saracen for an enemy that is a religious Other (l.
 481, note 71).</p>
-<p>Line 110 wythouten lees , as a fixed phrase and rhyme tag, asserts truth.
+<p>Line 110 wythouten lees, as a fixed phrase and rhyme tag, asserts truth.
 In a more literal sense, the emir’s daughter’s intentions may have been honest, i.e. wythouten lees<em>.
 See https://quod.lib.umich.edu/m/middle-english- dictionary/dictionary/MED34602/track?counter=3&amp;search_id=11382432.</em></p>
 <p>Line 111 wyth pryde is ambiguous: both negative and positive senses of pride—honorable, vainglorious—would fit.
 By way of such ambiguous descriptors, the cloth becomes multivalent, which reflects in the multivalency of Emaré later on, who, when she wears the fabric, is perceived by different characters as a fairy or demon, as a noble woman, and as an object or a treasure trove.
 See https://quod.lib.umich.edu/m/middle-english-dictionary/dictionary/ MED34602/ track?counter=3&amp;search_id=11382432.</p>
 <p>Line 123 The referent of this line is unclear: it could either be Amadas and Ydoine (i.e. as a faithful couple), or the mode of embroidering (i.e. being one of faithful love).</p>
 <p>Line 125 Line 125 Rickert, p.
 36, note 5/125, identifies this flower with the “Herb Paris (Paris Quadrifolia), similar to trillium” whose leaves are set “to resemble a true-love knot”; she cites its use in Sir Degravent <em>(ll.
 1032, 1039, 1484),</em> The Awntyrs off Arthure at the Terne Wathelyne <em>(ll.
 354, 510),</em> Sir Gawain and the Green Knight <em>(l.
 612), and</em> The Tale of Ralph Collier (l.
 473); she assumes the actual herb was worked into the cloth as a magical charm.</p>
 <p>Medieval silk embroidery, however, would often include scattered vegetal or figural ornaments.</p>
-<p>Line 142 nakettes , see note for l.
+<p>Line 142 nakettes, see note for l.
 94.</p>
 <p>Line 149 See note for l.
 151.</p>
 <p>Line 151 Rickert, p.
 36, note 5/151, remarks: “Possibly here as in l.
 131 the pattern suddenly intrudes upon the materials; but the names of stones are expected.
 If the poem was at any time taken down from hearing, the line might have been corrupted by ‘Ther wer onyx and centaureus,’ which would rhyme correctly with vertues<em>.
 My authority for</em> centaureus is Heinrich von Neustadt (quoted by Smith, Shakespeare’s <em>Pericles</em> and <em>Apollonius of Tyre,</em></p>
-<p>Philadelphia, 1898, pp. 75–76); the nearest that Pannier [<em>Les Lapidaires Français</em> , Paris, 1882, index] gives is <em>ceraunus</em> .
-The plant, <em>centaurus</em> , was well known.”
+<p>Philadelphia, 1898, pp. 75–76); the nearest that Pannier [<em>Les Lapidaires Français</em>, Paris, 1882, index] gives is <em>ceraunus</em> .
+The plant, <em>centaurus</em>, was well known.”
 Laskaya and Salisbury also note that “knyghtus and senatowres […] seem out of place in a list of gems.” https://d.lib.rochester.edu/teams/text/laskaya-and-salisbury-middle- english-breton-lays-emare#151.
 Gough concurs, p.
 35.</p>
 <p>Line 158 Based on dreams and visions in Books 2 and 7 of Daniel, medieval Christian historiography developed the theory of four kingdoms, or ages, to follow each other before the end of days: the first kingdom would be the Babylonian Empire, the second the Persian Empire, the third the Greek Empire (Alexander the Great), the final earthly kingdom the Roman Empire.
 Rulership, knowledge, and literature would be “translated” from one empire to the next ( translatio imperii ).
 Babylon could simultaneously refer to the historical empire and to contemporary Cairo.
 In the context of the “translated” cloth, both associations come together.</p>

 <p>Line 172 See note for l.
 108 on speech marks.</p>
 <p>Line 174 <em>Ritson omits the MS’s</em> wyth ; it is included by Rickert and Laskaya and Salisbury.</p>
 <p>Line 187 Ritson, without commentary, changes to Remeneth.</p>
 <p>Line 216 Romances are a narrative genre.
-Frequent subject matters are Arthurian tales (such as Tristan and Iseut ) or stories of the repeated union and separation of lovers (such as Floire and Blanchefleur <em>and</em> Amadas and Ydoine<em>).</em> romans , as it spelled in l.
+Frequent subject matters are Arthurian tales (such as Tristan and Iseut ) or stories of the repeated union and separation of lovers (such as Floire and Blanchefleur <em>and</em> Amadas and Ydoine<em>).</em> romans, as it spelled in l.
 216, can also simply mean “French” and thus implicate a French source.
 Many romances were in fact copied or adapted from French into English.</p>
 <p>Line 234 As marriage was considered a sacrament, any commitments outside of clerical law would have to be sanctioned by a clerical authority, which is represented here by the Pope.
 Historically, noble families might appeal to the Pope if a marriage was not in line with clerical regulations regarding consanguinity, either to go ahead with</p>
 <p>a planned alliance or to dissolve an existing one.
 After the Fourth Lateran council of 1215, which relaxed regulations, any relations within the fourth degree were considered consanguinuous.
 Certain spiritual relations were also prohibited, such as adoptive and baptismal relations (godparents), as well as immediate relatives</p>
 <p>of deceased partners—as partners were believed to become one flesh by the sacrament of marriage (<em>una caro</em> doctrine).
 This would greatly limit the choice of eligible partners for feudal families who sought to enhance their power through marriage alliances, but it also gave leeway to rid themselves of partners who had become</p>
 <p>undesirable.
 A famous example of the application and contestation of incest laws is Henry VIII’s (failed) attempt to receive a papal bull allowing him to dissolve his marriage to Catherine of Aragon on the grounds of incest,</p>
 <p>as she had previously been wedded to his brother.
 There are no historical cases of father-daughter marriages sanctioned by any Pope, but nuclear family incest, especially a daughter’s flight from her incestuous father, is a recurring theme in medieval literature, as is the unsavory role of the Pope in the “maiden without hands” tradition.</p>
 <p>Line 246 Literally “who was made of clay.”
 Adam, the first human, was believed to have been created by God from dust.</p>
 <p>Line 272 Ritson adds “[givying]” to the line, explaining: “It is very singular that these lines should nearly occur again in V. 593: ‘And lette her have no spending, / For no mete, ny for drynke .’
-Thus in the original; but as the word drynke by no means answers in rhyme to spendyng ; and either line is too short for the metre […] the editor has taken the liberty to insert, after drynke , in the first passage, (giving), and to alter it, in the other, to drynkynge […]” (p.
+Thus in the original; but as the word drynke by no means answers in rhyme to spendyng ; and either line is too short for the metre […] the editor has taken the liberty to insert, after drynke, in the first passage, (giving), and to alter it, in the other, to drynkynge […]” (p.
 194).
 No other edition follows this conjecture.</p>
 <p>Line 275 The protagonist’s exposure in a rudderless vessel is a defining motif of the “maiden without hands” tradition.</p>
 <p>Line 287 <em>Ritson replaces the MS’s</em> toke yn <em>with</em> toke up<em>, p.
 194.</em></p>
 <p>Line 288 Ritson reads “consorted”, Laskaya and Salisbury “comforted”, Rickert “conforted”, White transcribes “cōforted.”</p>
 <p>Line 293 Ritson suggests emending to “that I am!”, p.
 194.</p>
 <p>Line 310 The MS inserts “now” in the margin with a caret: “At þe emꝑor ^ leve we ^now.”
 Compare White, p.
 329 (f.
 72vb).</p>
 <p>Line 331 This line, in the MS, is followed by “That hyght Galys y unþrstond.”
 Compare White, p.
 329 (f.
 72vb).
 This crossed out line is repeated in l.
 338.</p>
 <p>Line 338 Galys is identified by some as Wales.
 See, most recently, Corinne Saunders, “Ch.
-11: The Romance Genre,” in A Companion to British literature , ed. by Heesok Chang, Samantha Zacher, and Robert DeMaria, Blackwell</p>
+11: The Romance Genre,” in A Companion to British literature, ed. by Heesok Chang, Samantha Zacher, and Robert DeMaria, Blackwell</p>
 <p>Companions to Literature and Culture (Chichester, West Sussex, UK: Wiley-Blackwell, 2014, pp. 161–79, (p.
 167).
 Others have identified it as Galicia in Spain, most recently Amy Burge and Lydia Kertz.
-‘Fabricated Muslim Identity, Female Agency, and Cultural Complicity: The Imperial Project of <em>Emaré</em> ’, Medieval Feminist Forum: A Journal of Gender and Sexuality , 56.1 (2020), pp. 38–69 (p.
+‘Fabricated Muslim Identity, Female Agency, and Cultural Complicity: The Imperial Project of <em>Emaré</em> ’, Medieval Feminist Forum: A Journal of Gender and Sexuality, 56.1 (2020), pp. 38–69 (p.
 29).
 There are no conclusive arguments for either.
 The majority of adaptations of the story-type of <em>Emaré</em> provide a Mediterranean setting; at the same time, <em>Emaré</em> ’s association with the Breton lays and certain names such as Artyus, Segramour, or Erayne, make an Arthurian setting and</p>
 <p>thus Wales likely.
 To prevent forcing a certain interpretation of the poem upon readers, I leave this place name untranslated.</p>
 <p>Line 345 Line 345 Andrew M. Richmond draws attention to Sir Kadore’s and later Jurdan’s (ll.
 688–690) play as a form of beachcombing. “‘The broken schippus he ther fonde’: Shipwrecks and the Human Costs of Investment Capital in Middle English Romance.”
-Neophilologus , 99.2 (2015), pp. 315–33, (pp. 326–27).
+Neophilologus, 99.2 (2015), pp. 315–33, (pp. 326–27).
 This resonates with the sense of ME play as “gamble”. https://quod.lib.umich.edu/m/middle-english-dictionary/dictionary/MED33654/ track?counter=2&amp;search_id=11382432.</p>

-<p>Line 357 Laskaya and Salisbury note that the MS spells poyn , which is “universally emended to poynt.”
+<p>Line 357 Laskaya and Salisbury note that the MS spells poyn, which is “universally emended to poynt.”
 See https://d.lib. rochester.edu/teams/text/laskaya-and-salisbury-middle-english-breton-lays-emare#357.</p>
 <p>Line 360</p>
 <p>An audience knowing French would recognize her alias’ similarity to the Old French/Anglo Norman <em>esgaré(e)</em> : outcast, lost, stray.</p>
 <p>Line 377 Ritson does not indicate having emended sylkyn and White, p.
 330 (f.
-73rb), transcribes sylkyn , but Laskaya and Salisbury note “MS: sylkly is partially erased; I have emended to sylkyn following M[ills, ed.]; F[rench]&amp;H[ale, ed.], and Ru[mble, ed.].” https://d.lib.rochester.edu/teams/text/laskaya-and-salisbury-middle-english-breton-lays- emare#377.
+73rb), transcribes sylkyn, but Laskaya and Salisbury note “MS: sylkly is partially erased; I have emended to sylkyn following M[ills, ed.]; F[rench]&amp;H[ale, ed.], and Ru[mble, ed.].” https://d.lib.rochester.edu/teams/text/laskaya-and-salisbury-middle-english-breton-lays- emare#377.
 Rickert, also reads the MS as sylkly and adds that “a letter has evidently been erased after it,” p.
 12, note 3.</p>
 <p>Line 391 While audiences are aware of her nobility, Emaré/Egaré presents as a “nobody” in Galys.
 The phrase plays on this tension and taps into medieval literary representations of saints, whose ordeal is a “low” life despite their high birth.</p>
 <p>Line 409 Ritson does not indicate having emended called and White, p.
 330 (f.
-73rb), transcribes called , but Laskaya and Salisbury indicate that the MS spells calle<em>. https://d.lib.rochester.edu/teams/text/laskaya-and-salisbury-middle- english-breton-lays-emare#409.</em></p>
+73rb), transcribes called, but Laskaya and Salisbury indicate that the MS spells calle<em>. https://d.lib.rochester.edu/teams/text/laskaya-and-salisbury-middle- english-breton-lays-emare#409.</em></p>
 <p>Line 411 Laskaya and Salisbury and Rickert note, as White’s transcription indicates, that this line was added in the margin of the MS.</p>
 <p>Line 415 <em>Laskaya and Salisbury gloss</em> ryche yn ray as “array” but point to Mills’ emendation to ryche ray <em>in accordance with</em></p>
 <p>l.
 430. Gough, p.
-37, notes that “all three lines [containing <em>ray</em> , 415, 430, 451] are metrically defective. <em>Ray</em> is a kind of striped cloth, O. Fr. <em>drap de ray</em> […].[There is a]nother word <em>ray</em> = prince […].
+37, notes that “all three lines [containing <em>ray</em>, 415, 430, 451] are metrically defective. <em>Ray</em> is a kind of striped cloth, O. Fr. <em>drap de ray</em> […].[There is a]nother word <em>ray</em> = prince […].
 The scribe may have been misled by one of these words.”
 Rickert, p.
 40, note 14/430, lists quotations for <em>ryche ray</em> in the sense of “powerful sovereign” as an interpretation to ll.
 415, 430, and 451.
 It is unclear whether to translate as “the powerful sovereign” or “the powerful one in array/striped cloth.”</p>
 <p>Line 441 In medieval literature, nobility often manifests in a radiant body and in noble behavior, such as the mastery of certain courtly activities (chess and board games, dance and music, certain athletic skills in men, silk-working skills in women); often, other characters recognize the nobility of impoverished protagonists through such manifestations.
-In Emaré , there are no clear-cut signs, rather, there is only the multivalent robe which her mother- in-law suspects to be of demonic or otherwise unsavory origin.</p>
+In Emaré, there are no clear-cut signs, rather, there is only the multivalent robe which her mother- in-law suspects to be of demonic or otherwise unsavory origin.</p>
 <p>Line 444 gay operates on a spectrum of positive to negative senses that each fit the context, from “handsomely attired, shining, beautiful, noble,” to “lewd, lascivious.” https://quod.lib.umich.edu/m/middle-english-dictionary/ dictionary/MED18063/track?counter=3&amp;search_id=11382432.</p>
 <p>Line 482 “Saracen” is a (Roman) Christian term for a non-(Roman)-Christian or otherwise Orientalized Other.
 In the tradition of crusading literature especially, it is frequently but not exclusively mapped onto Muslim Arabs.
 It conflates categories such as faith, ethnicity, and race.
 The “Saracens” of the literary crusading tradition, which encompasses epic, romance, saint’s lives, and chronicles, are written from a Latin (Roman Catholic)</p>
 <p>perspective which associates them with a range of negative attributes such as idolatry, ignorance, monstrosity, and physical deformity.
 This is why, in Shokoofeh Rajazabdeh’s words, the term is “not a depoliticized substitute for Muslim.”
-“The Depoliticized Saracen and Muslim Erasure.” <em>Literature Compass</em> , vol. 16, 9-10, 2019, p.
+“The Depoliticized Saracen and Muslim Erasure.” <em>Literature Compass</em>, vol. 16, 9-10, 2019, p.
 3/8.
 To avoid erasing or reproducing the discursive violence attached to the term, I have not translated it, but signaled its constructedness typographically.
 Emaré uses this term when tapping into a narrative mode of crusading,</p>
 <p>but employs a more general term for the non-Christian Other when describing the origin of the textile with the</p>
 <p>hethenes<em>, in l.
 109.</em></p>
 <p>Line 496 <em>Ritson emends the MS’s</em> stward <em>to</em> stiward<em>, p.
 200.</em></p>